Special Educational Needs and Disability Information

 Information about the local offer can be found by clicking here.

-For further information on the SEND support available at Knole Academy, please contact firstname.lastname@example.org, call 01732 454608 or write to Knole Academy, Bradbourne Vale Road, Sevenoaks, Kent, TN13 3LE.
+For further information on the SEND support available at Knole Academy, please email firstname.lastname@example.org, call 01732 454608 or write to Knole Academy, Bradbourne Vale Road, Sevenoaks, Kent, TN13 3LE.

 Bradbourne Vale Road